PrithuDas2501/Tube-Based-Robust-MPC-for-End-Effector-Pose-Regulation-/README.md

 # Tube-Based Robust MPC for End-Effector Pose Regulation

 Robust convex tube MPC for holding the end-effector of a 7-DOF Franka Emika Panda still while its base is being shaken.
-Built as a course project at UIUC.
+Built as a course project for AE598: Advanced Robotic Planning at the Department of Aerospace Engineering at UIUC.

 The arm–base coupling is treated as a bounded additive joint-acceleration disturbance, the prediction model is the feedback-linearized double integrator, and the MPC is a second-order cone program that jointly optimizes the nominal trajectory and the ellipsoidal tube radius.
-The implementation extends the convex tube MPC of [Wullt et al., 2025](https://arxiv.org/abs/2508.21677) to the mobile-base setting and benchmarks it against three baselines.

 ## Headline result